-If a student has or develops a food allergy, the student and their parent must provide the School with a doctor's note providing information on how to best provide care to the student in case of an emergency.
-It is the responsibility of the parent to update this information as necessary.
+If a student has or develops a food allergy, the student and their parent must provide the School with a doctor's note providing information on how to best provide care to the

 Health Screenings

 All kindergarten, first, third, and fifth graders, and new students, will be screened for adequate vision and hearing.
 By November 1st of each academic year, a student enrolled for the first time in either kindergarten or first grade must be given a hearing, visions, speech and communication screening.
 Referral forms will be mailed to parents when further evaluation by a physician is recommended.